studiohyperset/bpress-no-captcha-recaptcha/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Adds Google’s No CAPTCHA reCAPTCHA (http://www.google.com/recaptcha/intro/index.html) to bbPress forms.
+Adds Google’s No CAPTCHA reCAPTCHA to bbPress forms.

 == Description ==

-Based on Pippin Williamson’s “bbPress reCaptcha” plugin (https://wordpress.org/plugins/bbpress-recaptcha/), this plugin adds Google’s new No CAPTCHA reCAPTCHA (http://www.google.com/recaptcha/intro/index.html) to bbPress forms.
+Based on [Pippin Williamson](https://profiles.wordpress.org/mordauk/)’s [“bbPress reCaptcha” plugin](https://wordpress.org/plugins/bbpress-recaptcha/), this plugin adds Google’s [No CAPTCHA reCAPTCHA](http://www.google.com/recaptcha/intro/index.html) to bbPress forms.

 == Installation ==

 1. Install and activate the plugin.
-If you have questions about managing plugins, see this article from the WP Codex: http://codex.wordpress.org/Managing_Plugins.
+If you have questions about managing plugins, see this article from the [WP Codex](http://codex.wordpress.org/Managing_Plugins).

 2. Go to Settings >  bbPress No CAPTCHA reCAPTCHA and enter your site and secret keys.
-To create these keys, set up an account here: https://www.google.com/recaptcha/admin.
+To create these keys, set up an account [here](https://www.google.com/recaptcha/admin).

 == Frequently Asked Questions ==